-- Dr. Pimple Popper shared a new Instagram video that shows her removing two large blackheads from a woman's neck.
+- Dr. Pimple Popper shared a new Instagram video that shows her removing two huge blackheads from a woman's neck.

 - Dermatologist Sandra Lee, MD said the blackhead removal was "#sosatisfying."

 - Blackheads are just pores that have become blocked by oil, dead skin cells, and bacteria.

 If you're a true #popaholic, you tend to play favorites when it comes to Dr. Pimple Popper videos.
 Some people like those oozing cysts while others like hard-to-remove lipomas .
 Me?
 I'm more of a blackhead fan.

 Luckily (for me...and lbh, tons of Dr. Pimple Popper fans out there), the doctor shared a video on her Instagram today that showed two super-satisfying blackhead removals (seriously-her hashtag attached to these is #sosatisfying).

 View this post on Instagram Say Hello to these #blackhead beauties! #drpimplepopper #sosatisfying A post shared by Sandra Lee, MD, FAAD, FAACS (@drpimplepopper) on Mar 26, 2019 at 11:06am PDT